 It suggests the extent to which businesses are willing to pay for research and a university’s ability to attract funding in the competitive commercial marketplace – key indicators of quality.

-However, because the figures provided by institutions for this indicator are relatively patchy, we have given it a low weighting: 2.5 per cent of the score.
+However, because the figures provided by institutions for this indicator are relatively patchy, we have given it a low weighting: just 2.5 per cent.